libretro/beetle-psx-libretro/README.md

 The PSX BIOS must be placed there and must be named scph5500.bin, scph5501.bin and/or scph5502.bin for Japanese, NA and/or EU regions respectively.

 Memory cards will be saved to "save directory", memory card #1 is saved using libretro's standard interface.
 The rest of memory cards are saved using Mednafen's standard mechanism.
 You might have to rename your old memory cards to gamename.srm.
 Alternatively you may just rename it from gamename.gamenamehash.0.mcr to gamename.gamenamehash.1.mcr and load them off the corresponding slot.

-Core now supports save states.
-Keep in mind states might result on loss your memorycards if you are careless.
+This core also supports save states.
+Keep in mind that save states also include the state of the memory card; carelessly loading an old save state will OVEWRITE the memory card, potentially resulting in lost saved games.

 ## Loading ISOs